waynodiablo/Oystercard/pills/clojure.md

 Hooray!
 We've just spoken to Google from Clojure.

-Our function call is a little long-winded, so we can choose to alias the required namespace with a shorter symbol.
+Our function call is a little long-winded, so we can choose to alias the required namespace with a shorter symbol using `[x :as y]` syntax.
 Try updating the namespace declaration and function call like so:

 ```clojure
 (ns clojure-intro.core
   (:require [clj-http.client :as http]))

 (http/get "http://google.com")
 ```

 ## HTTP Requests and Responses

 One of the things that makes Clojure so interesting is its emphasis on simple, reusable data structures.
 You might be able to see that the response we get back from `http/get` is a map.
 It's just like the map we created earlier `{:with "keys" :and "values"}`.

-We can get the value for a particular key in a map using the [get](http://clojuredocs.org/clojure.core/get) function. *This is not the same as the clj-http.client/get function!*.
+We can get the value for a particular key in a map using the [get](http://clojuredocs.org/clojure.core/get) function.
+This is not the same as the clj-http.client/get function!.
 This is the advantage of namespacing. `get` which is defined in `clojure.core` does not clash with `http/get` which is defined in `clj-http.client`.
 We can easily use the two side by side.

 ```clojure
 (get (http/get "http://google.com") :headers)